British Legion (1860): The volunteers

-Even if a half of the volunteers were enthusiastic and behaved properly, there were some roughs, principally from Glasgow and London who lacked discipline, so the Legion acquired a name for disorder similar to that which the Pope’s Irish had acquired in Rome.
+Even if a half of the volunteers were enthusiastic and behaved properly, there were some roughs, principally from Glasgow and London who lacked discipline, so the Legion acquired a name for disorder similar to that which the Pope’s Irish Zouaves had acquired in Rome.
 The Italians said "indulgently", "these men are not accustomed to a country where wine is cheap."

 The Legion on the battlefield

-The Legion had a short war experience, after having advanced northwards with Garibaldi and a few regiments of Italians, on the morning of October 26, while they were in Vajrano, an Englishman from the Garibaldian outposts heard the war-cry Viva il re!, "Long live the king!", usually shouted by the soldiers of the Bourbon Army, but it was the same war-cry from the Army of King Victor Emmnuel II, the future king of Italy, coming from the north.
-The red-shirts were replaced by the king’s Army in the final siege of the fortress in Gaeta, where the Bourbon Army surrendered in February 1861.
+The Legion had a short war experience, after having advanced northwards with Garibaldi and a few regiments of Italians, on the morning of October 26, while they were in Vajrano, an Englishman from the Garibaldian outposts heard the war-cry Viva il re!, "Long live the king!", usually shouted by the soldiers of the Bourbon Army, but it was the same war-cry from the Royal Sardinian Army of King Victor Emmanuel II, the future King of Italy, coming from the north.
+The red-shirts were replaced by the king’s army in the final siege of the fortress of Gaeta, where the Bourbon Army surrendered in February 1861.